 - Select New Terminal at Folder from the context menu that has appeared.

-- To open the folder in a new tab in the last-active Terminal window, select New Terminal Tab at Folder instead; if no Terminal window is open, a new one will be created.
+- Tip: To open the folder in a new tab in the last-active Terminal window, select New Terminal Tab at Folder instead; if no Terminal window is open, your Mac will create a new one.

-- In the context menu’s stead, you can also press the keyboard shortcut, if you have set up a combination for the New Terminal at Folder command.
+- Keyboard shortcut: In the context menu’s stead, you can also press the keyboard shortcut, if you have set up a combination for the New Terminal at Folder command.
 (See below.)

 In the Terminal window, note that you can also, vice versa, open a Finder window showing the current directory from the command prompt.

 How to Open a Terminal Window at Any Folder from Finder Using Dragging and Dropping

 To open a new Terminal window with a command prompt in any folder from a Finder window:

 - Drag and drop the desired folder onto the Terminal icon in the Dock.

 - Note: This works with Terminal open, of course; it also works on the Terminal icon kept in the Dock while Terminal is closed.